AstraZeneca is an international biopharmaceutical company that produces and markets medicines used by millions of people around the world.

-The FDA rejected Bristol-Myers and AstraZeneca’s once-daily Farxiga (dapagliflozin) before approving it in 2014, making it the second SGLT2 inhibitor on the market.
+The FDA rejected Bristol-Myers and AstraZeneca’s once-daily Farxiga (dapagliflozin) before approving it in 2014.
 The FDA had originally denied it because data in studies showed a possible risk of bladder cancer.
-The drug carries a warning for patients with a history of bladder cancer and patients with low blood pressure.
-The FDA approved the combination drug Xigduo (dapagliflozin and metformin) near the end of 2014.

-Numerous law firms are analyzing cases from people who suffered from ketoacidosis, kidney problems, UTIs or other conditions possibly caused by SGLT inhibitors for potential lawsuits.
+After the FDA released several warnings linking the drug to serious side effects, numerous law firms are analyzing cases from people who suffered from ketoacidosis, kidney problems, UTIs or other conditions possibly caused by Farxiga.

-AstraZeneca’s purchase of Bristol-Myers’ diabetes division was one of many actions taken by pharmaceutical companies to consolidate their businesses into more narrow, specialized areas of focus.
-AstraZeneca’s focuses include helping make hearts healthier, helping more people survive cancer and helping people breathe easier.
+AstraZeneca’s purchase of Bristol-Myers’ diabetes division was one of many actions taken by pharmaceutical companies to consolidate their businesses into more specialized focus areas.

 In 2017, the company announced it had 133 projects in its development pipeline.
 The majority of these drugs are treatments for cancer.
 But it is also looking for additional FDA approvals for currently existing drugs such as Nexium and its diabetes drugs (Farxiga, Kombiglyze and Xigduo).